Choosing a school? You’ve got options.

 Finally, homeschooling, the process of parents educating students at home, is permitted in Indiana and all other states.
 As technology and choices have spread in Indiana, homeschooling is an increasingly popular choice with more support than ever.

-In Indiana, the state does not require notice of your intent to homeschool.
+In Indiana, 5% of all K-12 students are homeschooled.
+The state does not require notice of your intent to homeschool.
 However, it is recommended that you formally withdraw your child from their current school so your student is not marked truant.
 If you decide to return to public school, schools may make placement decisions based on what grade the parent feels is appropriate, or use other assessments to determine placement.

 You are not required to teach specific subjects or use specific standardized tests if you choose to homeschool in Indiana.
 Homeschool students may be eligible to participate in classes, sports, or activities at local public schools, though restrictions may apply – you can reach out to your district about their policies!
 Additionally, homeschoolers are eligible to receive some special education services from Indiana school districts.